open-dis/dis-tutorial/EntityStatePDUs.md

 Vector3Double localPosition = rangeCoordinates.localCoordFromDis(x, y, z);
 ~~~~

-Pass in the DIS location coordinates and get back the position in the local coordinate system.
+Pass in the DIS global location (geocentric) coordinates and get back the position in the local coordinate system.